eafit-apolo/apolo-users/docs/source/software/monitoring/elk/elk-7.x/testing.rst

 Testing
 -------

-If you want to test all the ELK Stack locally you can easily do it using `Vagrant <https://www.vagrantup.com/intro/index.html>`_.
+To test all the ELK Stack locally you can easily do it using `Vagrant <https://www.vagrantup.com/intro/index.html>`_.

-.. note:: Remember that if you have a relatively large amount of logs, Elasticsearch and Logstash use about 4-6GB RAM (or even more) when filtering and indexing data.
+.. note:: Recall that when having a relatively large amount of logs, Elasticsearch and Logstash use about 4-6GB RAM (or even more) when filtering and indexing data.

 The vagrantfile looks like this: